 The volumes of energy products and emissions generated throughout the entire value chain are quantified from an equity perspective and on the basis of an extended perimeter, which includes both its own production and volumes purchased from third parties.
 Eni has adopted this approach to define its medium to long-term decarbonization targets, both in terms of absolute emissions (Net GHG Lifecycle emissions) and emission intensity (Net carbon intensity).

+In the view of the new CSRD reporting perimeter, Eni has continued on its GHG emissions reduction trajectory on an equity basis, in line with the commitments made in 2020.
 Eni's path to carbon neutrality in 2050 is made up of a series of targets that involve first of all achieving net zero emissions (Scope 1+2) from the Upstream business by 2030 and from Eni in its entirety by 2035, and then achieving Net Zero by 2050 from all GHG Scope 1+2+3 emissions associated with the entire value chain of energy products sold, both in absolute terms and in terms of intensity.
-Here is the performance of the main indicators from an equity perspective net of carbon offsetting (mainly obtained from Natural Climate Solutions). ).
-For more information: Eni For 2023 - A Just Transition p.
-48.
+Here are the key equity‑based performance indicators, net of carbon offsets (sourced from Natural Climate Solutions and from applied technological solutions).

 The indicator refers to the absolute Scope 1+2+3 GHG emissions associated with the supply chain of energy products sold by Eni, including both those derived from Eni's own production and those purchased from third parties.
-In 2023, the indicator decreased by about 5% compared to 2022, mainly driven by the decline in gas sales in the GGP sector.
-Carbon credits offset 5.9 MtCO2eq. (vs. 3 MtCO2eq. in 2022).
+In 2024, the indicator fell slightly (–0.8%) compared to 2023, primarily owing to the refining sector.
+Emissions are approximately 22% below the baseline value.

 The indicator is calculated as the ratio between Net GHG Lifecycle Emissions and the energy content of energy products sold by Eni.
-In 2023, there was a slight reduction in the indicator (-1%) mainly due to the lower emission impact of the third-party gas portfolio mix and the gradual growth of renewable energy production.
+In 2024, the indicator declined slightly (c. –0.5%) thanks to a lower emissions intensity in the portfolio mix.
+Compared to the baseline, it is down by around 4%.

 The topic of methane emissions has assumed central importance in the international climate debate in view of its significant climate-changing effect and the recognition of its role in terms of opportunities to mitigate global warming in the short to medium term.